vqdang/hover_net/README.md

 [Link](https://www.sciencedirect.com/science/article/abs/pii/S1361841519301045?via%3Dihub) to Medical Image Analysis paper. <br />

 This is the official PyTorch implementation of HoVer-Net.
 For a TensorFlow version of this code, please refer to the [original repository](https://github.com/vqdang/hover_net).
+The repository can be used for training HoVer-Net and to process image tiles or whole-slide images.
+As part of this repository, we supply model weights trained on the following datasets:

+- CoNSeP
+- PanNuke
+- MoNuSAC
+- Kumar
+- CPM17

 ![](docs/diagram.png)